Current Version: draft, 2025-01-15Z

 42-44Let no-one pose an obstacle over this ruling (dharma).
 He who does so shall go to hell, conjoined with the five great sins.
 So too has the reverend Vyāsa said.

-51The executor (ājñapti) of this ruling (dharma) is the castellan (kaḍeya-rāja).
+51The executor (ājñapti) of this provision (dharma) is the castellan (kaḍeya-rāja).

 Walter Elliot’s note on Folio 64 of the Edinburgh collection: ‘In possession of Pottúru Appana Carnam (i.e. karaṇam) of Guntúr// Recd from K Jagamatham July 1857// Records a grant of Vahiputra Soma Vi** by Yuvaraja Vikramarka & his son Chalukya Bhima in SS// See copy & abstt translation in the E Chalukya Book’.